marick/mockery_extras/stubbing_complex_structures.md

 ```

 The tests are now about *concepts* that the client code depends on
 (like "the neighborhood").
-They are entirely not about *structure*.
+Unlike non-stubbing tests, they are
+uncontaminated with *structure*.

 The code for `RunningStubs` is very simple: